kenchoong/nestjs-cqrs/README.md

 3. Application Layer

    Use case.
-Mostly mean how you want to do with the data, for example `create-user`, `get-product-by-id`, each use-case will in separate folder, inside it will contain Command,Query and the handler class
+Mostly mean how you want to do with the data, for example `create-user`, `get-product-by-id`, each use-case will in separate folder.
+Right now is CQRS pattern, so inside it will contain Command, Query, Handler class.

 4. Instracture Layer